RePAIRProject/fragment-restoration/README.md

 ```

-##### If you want to get white bounding boxes (to use the detection for downstream tasks):
+##### Custom code for the white bounding boxes (to use the detection for downstream tasks):
-The script `detect_black_marks.py` detect the black marks on the images (with the resolution of the input image) and saves as output binary masks (white filled boxes) and visualization (red rectangles).
+The script `detect_bbox_motif.py` detect the motif on the images (with the resolution of the input image) and saves as output binary masks (white filled boxes) and visualization (red rectangles).
-It requires the pretrained to work (please change paths).
+It requires the pretrained model to work (please change paths).

-The same (more or less) is valid for `detect_bbox_motif.py`, it creates the white filled bboxes from the prediction of pre-trained yolo (v5) network.

-There is a third script `get_segm_yolo.py` which is slightly different, it converts the output of the yolo segmentation (so yolov8) and it requires other stuff (I used it inside the yolo repo actually, but I copied here in case it's needed).
+There is another script `get_segm_yolo.py` which is slightly different, it converts the output of the yolo segmentation (so yolov8) and it requires other stuff (I used it inside the yolo repo actually, but I copied here in case it's needed).

 Also inside `yolo_processing` folder there is a script for preparation and the data config file for training yolo (`prepare_dataset_yolo.py`).
 Not perfect, but it should help.

-##### Validating Yolo
+#### Validation
-A nice way to get results on validation set is to use `evaluate_yolo_detection.py` (changing folder name) or call the yolo CLI `yolo segment val model=path/to/best.pt  # val custom model`.
+A nice way to get results on the validation set is to use `evaluate_yolo_detection.py` (changing folder name) or call the yolo CLI `yolo segment val model=path/to/best.pt  # val custom model`.

+#### Pretrained Models

+You can find the [pretrained models here](https://drive.google.com/drive/folders/19jPUtnR-FvRWhXNse70guq2xXKXkXPva?usp=sharing).
+In the folder you find the v5 trained models for detection (we trained 2 using a bounding box for each motif or for each *component* of the motifs) and the v8 trained model for segmentation (it can also do detection).

 ### Evaluation
+WIP

 ## Citation
 If you find our work or resources useful in your research, please consider citing our paper: